wasiahmad/SWE-rebench/swebench/harness/tracto_eval/README.md

 Feel free to create a GitHub issue if you have any problems or ideas.

-If you are interested in TractoAI, please contact TractoAI team via the [form](https://tracto.ai/contactform) or join their [Discord](https://discord.gg/KFpaDAFQrP) server.
+In case of issues with TractoAI, their [Discord](https://discord.gg/KFpaDAFQrP) server can be useful.

 # TractoAI cluster setup